 But in our time the massive illegal immigration, invasion is greatly affecting this nation's economy.
 It has been underway now for about fifteen years, and thus it is affecting its general welfare.
 Two presidents have done absolutely zero to protect our nation's well-being from this invasion.
 This is largely because their hands were tied legally by previously made international agreements.
 To intervene they must break this nation's commitment to the international agreements, and be committed to the national responsibilities contained within the Constitution.
 It is one or the other.
 Both of these presidents have chosen to honor the international agreements rather than the Constitution, thus showing where their true loyalties lie.

-Because of our unspeakably-based national immorality, God has cursed us with the immature self-centered leadership we deserve as a nation.
+Because of our unspeakably base national immorality, God has cursed us with the immature self-centered leadership we deserve as a nation.
 And like the proverbial frog in gradually heated water is unaware of the subtle changes being made that will lead to the destruction, the people of the entire Western world have been beautifully set up to accept the Beast and his one world government.
 It has not happened yet, but it is on its way.

 It took Satan centuries to maneuver the Israelitish people into this position, but we have reached the point in the development of the circumstances that events are moving faster than ever.
 We have been manipulated into a gradually increasing state of fear—a state in which we will give up our freedom in exchange for security.
 It is happening.
 This becomes important in our relationship to God.
 Will we give up our "liberty in Christ" in the midst of a state of fear in order to protect our life rather than lose our life for the sake of loyalty?
 It is something that we need to consider.

-In America this has been done in order that we might continue living our immoral life style.
+In America, this has been done in order that we might continue living our immoral lifestyle.
 Please understand.
 The overwhelming number in real leadership in government in the Western world—the Israelitish world—do not want to stop these massive changes because they fit right into their globalization scheme.
 This elite group has been deceived by Satan into thinking that what they are doing is not only for their personal good, but ours.
 You see, they are going to save us from nuclear holocaust.
 That is what Kissinger said in that quote.
 It is either a New World Order, or it is nuclear holocaust.
 He says, "What are we going to do?"
-You know the direction they are headed, and I will give them the shadow of the doubt.
+You know the direction they are headed, and I will give them the benefit of the doubt.
 They are sincere, but we believe the Bible, and we know that this is wrong.

 Do you know what we are witnessing?
 I will put it this way.
 We are witnessing a sort of Genesis 11 situation in reverse.